Facilitated Disaster Planning Project

 - CERC will work with participants to determine the appropriate benchmarks for the organization to achieve, based on the benchmarks identified in the Essential, Enhanced and Advanced levels of disaster planning on the CERC web site.
 CERC will schedule 4-8 meetings with the organization to achieve the benchmarks (the number of meetings being dependent on the benchmarks to be achieved) and “homework” will be assigned to the organization between each meeting.
 Please note that this process will require the participation of several stakeholders from within the organization – an effective disaster plan can not be the work of only one or two people.

 - Facilitators will run each meeting, take notes, then compile the results into a final disaster plan for the organization.
 Where appropriate, the facilitators may also help make connections to local first responders or other relevant contacts.

 - The organization’s experience will be turned into a case study, so that other similar organizations can get a sense of what some of the successful strategies and unexpected challenges in developing a disaster plan may be.

-Is your organization ready to get planning this fall?
+Is your organization ready to get planning?
 The next step is to fill out the online application.